 Most importantly, you will need to enter into a commercial relationship with Electric Imp.
 This will bring you access to impCentral™’s production tools, which allow you to set up a Connected Factory for your product.
 Customer status also provides you with the means to develop the mobile app your end-users will use to set up their devices for Internet access.

-A Connected Factory is where imp-enabled connected devices are prepared for sale and end-use.
+A Connected Factory is where imp-enabled connected devices are manufactured and prepared for sale to end-users.
 It may be part of an existing assembly line or a facility in its own right.
 In either case, it must have an Internet connection and a local network compatible with your product.

-Running on the DUT, the factory firmware first performs tests on the hardware and, if those tests pass, blesses the unit.
-The DUT is assigned to its assigned Production Device Group, receives its application firmware and wipes the stored network credentials and enrollment information.
-The unit is now no longer a DUT: it is a Production Device and is ready to be sold to an end-user.
+The DUT firmware first tests the DUT and, if those tests pass, blesses it: the DUT is assigned to a nominated Production Device Group and so receives the application firmware deployed to that group.
+The unit is now no longer a DUT: it is now a Production Device and is ready to be sold to an end-user.
 The Production Device Group is also specified by setting it as a target of the Fixture Device Group.

 To put your own product into production, you will need to develop factory firmware for your DUTs and for your BlinkUp fixtures.
-You will prepare one or more BlinkUp fixtures which will be installed on your contract manufacturer’s assembly line, or elsewhere if you will be blessing your DUTs separately.
+You will prepare one or more of these fixtures which will then be installed on your contract manufacturer’s assembly line, or elsewhere if you will be blessing your DUTs separately.

 As a developer, you know that impCentral is where application software development takes place, in Products’ Development Device Groups.
 Electric Imp customers also use impCentral to prepare factory firmware, to test it, and then to deploy it to BlinkUp fixtures and DUTs.

-Application firmware within a Development Device Group will need to be made available to the factory test environment through a process called Promotion.
+Application firmware within a Development Device Group will need to be Promoted.
 This makes a specific instance of your firmware, called a deployment, accessible to the impCentral testing and production tools.

-BlinkUp fixtures are managed as development devices so are added to your account using the Electric Imp app and then assigned to a Test Factory Device Group to help test your factory firmware in the lab, or to a Factory Device Group for use in a Connected Factory.
-Fixtures used for testing can be re-assigned to Factory Device Groups, and vice versa.
+BlinkUp fixtures are managed as development devices so are added to your account using the Electric Imp app and then assigned to a Test Fixture Device Group or to a Fixture Device Group for use in your Connected Factory.
+Fixtures used for testing can be later re-assigned to Fixture Device Groups, and vice versa.

 As a developer, you use the Electric Imp app to add development devices to your account.
 These devices can then be assigned to any Development Device Group.
-However, your end-user will not able to use the Electric Imp app to activate the Production Devices that they have purchased from you.
-The Electric Imp app can’t be used for this purpose; it only works with development hardware.
+However, your end-user will not able to use the Electric Imp app to activate the Production Devices that they have purchased.
+The Electric Imp app only works with development hardware.
 Instead, you must develop or commission an app based on Electric Imp’s BlinkUp SDK, which is made available to you when you become an Electric Imp customer.

-Creating an activation app for your end-users is the last key task in putting an imp-enabled product onto the market, and either you or the contractor(s) you use to create your app will have to understand how to integrate the BlinkUp SDK into your app.
+Creating an activation app for your end-users is a key task in putting an imp-enabled product onto the market, and either you or the contractor(s) you use to create your app will have to understand how to integrate the BlinkUp SDK into your app.

 Currently, the SDK is made available in native Android and iOS versions, to support the vast majority of mobile devices in use today.
 Calls to the SDK are authorized by the use of a BlinkUp API Key which will be made available to you when you become a customer.
 Your key is bound to your account and is unique.

-You use impCentral’s factory test environment to test your BlinkUp SDK-based app.
+You use impCentral’s Test Zone to test your BlinkUp SDK-based app.
 Test Production Devices are functionally equivalent to Production Devices, so they can be activated with your app in exactly the same way that Production Devices will be activated by their end-users.
 Test Production Devices log to impCentral, so you can track the progress of your tests.